kriti1807/TicTacToe/README.md

 **1.CONFIGURATION INSTRUCTIONS:**

 For this application to run properly on your system you would require the latest version of Android Studio.
+You must be having latest SDK file and NDK tools.
+I have used API16: Android Jelly Beans(4.1).

 **2.INSTALLATION INSTRUCTIONS:**